cibolabs/pixeldriller/doc/source/developer_guide.rst

 ~~~~~~~~~~~~~~~~~~~

 When contributing, please write a test for new features, and confirm that
 all existing tests pass.
-Tests are located in the ``tests`` directory.
+Tests are located in the ``tests/`` directory.
 We use the `pytest <https://docs.pytest.org>`__ framework.

 We also use coverage to show the test coverage.